 But right behind this relief there may follow several nagging thoughts: What’s next?
 What if it doesn’t work?
 Please don’t let him come home…

 You’re not alone.
-The posts on our Discussion Blog (member site) are full of families writing about the period after treatment.
+The posts on our Discussion Blog (on our member site) are full of families writing about the period after treatment.
 We recently published a post, When He Gets Out of Treatment, How Much Should I Help Out? that directly addresses your immediate concern of wanting him to find his own place to live after discharge.

 I also want to respond to your other point, which is the question of connection with your son once he gets out.